arlac77/repository-provider/README.md

 ### normalizeRepositoryName

-bring a repository name into istnormal form by removing any clutter like .git suffix or #branch names
+bring a repository name into its normal form by removing any clutter like .git suffix or #branch names

 #### Parameters